rcordobar19/blankfactor-backend-test/readme.md

 DB_PASSWORD=root
 ```

-Then connect to your php80 container and run migrations:
+Then connect to your php80 container and run:
-`php artisan db:migrate`
+`composer install` and then `php artisan db:migrate`

 # Usage
 You can use the seeder if you want to add some initial records to database